mprib/caliscope/README.md

 - MediaPipe is only configured to run on Windows
     - while the camera calibration will likely work on other systems, the included sample markerless tracking will not (currently)
 - It does not support anything other than standard webcams at the moment
-    - calibration in post-processing is on the development roadmap
-    - once calibration in post is implemented, a method of synchronize pre-recorded frames will still be needed
 - Data export is currently limited to .csv, and .trc files.
 Use in 3D animation tools like Blender, which require character rigging, will require additional processing.

 ## Reporting Issues and Requesting Features